openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Both your discussion team and your students can use tags like these to search the discussions more effectively.

-When a post is created, its type must be selected: either "question" or "discussion".
+When a post is created its type must be selected: either "question" or "discussion".
 Members of the discussion team should be careful when selecting the type for their posts, and encourage students to do the same.
 See :ref:`Find Question Posts and Discussion Posts`.